Lie groups and Lie algebras: Proof of the Peter-Weyl theorem

 of finite groups, without repetitions.
 But such a sequence can't have length bigger than $|G_0/K|$, contradiction. \end{proof}

 \begin{corollary} Any compact Lie group has a faithful finite dimensional representation, so it is isomorphic to a closed subgroup of the unitary group $U(n)$. \end{corollary}

-\begin{proof} Pick a finite dimensional representation $V_1$ of $G$, and let $G_1$ be the kernel of this representation.
+\begin{proof} Pick a nontrivial finite dimensional representation $V_1$ of $G=G_0$, and let $G_1$ be the kernel of this representation.
 Now pick another representation $V_2$ of $G$ which is nontrivial as a $G_1$-representation, and let $G_2$ be the kernel of $V_2$ in $G_1$, and so on.
 By Lemma \ref{nes}, at some point we will have a subgroup $G_k\subset G$ such that every finite dimensional representation of $G$ is trivial when restricted to $G_k$.
-But then by the Peter-Weyl theorem, $G_k=1$.
+But then by the Peter-Weyl theorem, $G_k$ acts trivially on $L^2(G)$, so $G_k=1$.
 Thus $V_1\oplus...\oplus V_k$ is a faithful $G$-representation. \end{proof}

 \begin{remark} Conversely, any closed subgroup of $U(n)$ is a compact Lie group, see Exercise \ref{closedlieex} below. \end{remark}